In Diaspora: Korean Artists in 1970s New York

 Tchah Sup Kim (b.
 1940)

-While studying and working in the United States, Kim initially pursued the artistic and intellectual traditions associated with Western modernism.
-Yet distance from Korea deepened his engagement with his own cultural heritage and historical roots.
-His experiences abroad prompted an ongoing examination of Korean identity within broader global histories, leading him to investigate themes of migration, geography, civilization, and cultural memory.
+While studying and working in the United States, Kim engaged with the artistic and intellectual traditions of Western modernism.
+At the same time, distance from his homeland deepened his interest in cultural heritage and historical origins.
+Extensive travels throughout Europe, Asia, and the Americas prompted an ongoing examination of migration, geography, civilization, and cultural memory.

 Tchah Sup Kim, Between Infinities (Two Lines), 1978, Copper plate etching, 22 x 25 inches